 These twins were jostling for position even before they were born.
 The theme of a brother pushing ahead of his elder sibling is a common motif in Genesis.

-Films often tell a story like Tamar’s, where the heroine has to adapt to an unwelcome situation.
+Movies often tell a story like Tamar’s, where the heroine has to adapt to an unwelcome situation.
 In ‘Hobson’s Choice’ an enterprising young woman makes the best of a bad situation, and ends up happy and in love.
+Can you list some other movies with similar themes?